 What do students do with a major in English?
-Find out below what our former students are doing after graduation from Keene State College.
 Our students have shown that the degree in English provides an intellectual background and readily transferable skills for a range of personal and professional endeavors.

 Jessica Schaper, an English literature and writing major with a minor in mathematics, has accepted a position with AmeriCorps VISTA, as community outreach and development advocate for the Monadnock Center for Violence Prevention in Keene.

 Morgan McGurn, with majors in elementary education and English/writing, will be student teaching in a first-grade classroom in the fall at the Bicentennial Elementary School in Nashua, New Hampshire.

 Early childhood education and English major Stephanie D’Annolfo will be teaching this summer at Creative Years Child Development and Learning Center in Nashua.
 In the fall, she’ll be an assistant coach with the Keene State women’s basketball team and will be student teaching at Franklin Elementary School in Keene.